wasilpaw/osc_web/content/post/website_hosting.md

 Once the deployment is finished, check if your website is available under the URL provided by Render.

 ### Website update
 Your website should be now fully functional but there's a problem with some of the images.
 This is because the *baseURL* parameter is not set to the location of our website.
-Open the *config.toml* file from your local git repository and update to your website address.
+Open the *config.toml* file from your local git repository and update with your website address.
 {{<figure src="/website/baseurl.JPG">}}
 Once you saved the file, you should see a new change detected in the GitHub Desktop app.
 Add a description of the change in the *summary* field and commit the changes.